 What is Radiesse?

-Radiesse is a filler, used to eliminate deep lines in the face.
+Radiesse is a filler, used to help eliminate deep lines in the face.
 It is injected under the skin, where it not only plumps up the lines, but also induces the skin to build new collagen around it.
-Hence, Radiesse has a long term effect on treating wrinkles.
+Hence, Radiesse can potentially have a long term effect on treating wrinkles.

 How is Radiesse different from Restylane and Perlane?